csound-flossmanual/csound-floss/book/03-f-live-events.md

-    kTrigger  metro    1 ;"ticks" once a second if kTrigger == 1 then ;if it ticks event "i", "my_instr", 0, 1 ;call the instrument endif
+    kTrigger  metro    1 ;"ticks" once a second if kTrigger == 1 then ;if it ticks schedulek "my_instr", 0, 1 ;call the instrument endif

 In other words: This code would only use one control-cycle per second to call my\_instr, and would do nothing in the other control cycles.
-The schedkwhen opcode simplifies such typical use cases, and adds some other useful arguments.
+The [schedkwhen](https://csound.com/docs/manual/schedkwhen.html) opcode simplifies such typical use cases, and adds some other useful arguments.
 This is the syntax:

     schedkwhen kTrigger, kMinTim, kMaxNum, kInsrNum (or "InstrName"), kStart, kDur [, kp4] [, kp5] [...]